 OPPORTUNITIES FOR COOPERATION

-Please state below whether you are seeking to team up with other competitors to share selected resources like, for example, infrastructure or ship time.
-If so, you may also include a clearly-marked section that will be forwarded verbatim, together with your team’s contact information, by the organizers to all other competitors (but not be published otherwise).
+Please state below whether you are seeking to team up with other Competitors to share selected resources like, for example, infrastructure or ship time.
+If so, you may also include a clearly-marked section that will be forwarded verbatim, together with your team’s contact information, by the Organizers to all other Competitors (but not be published otherwise).
 In addition, you may include a section clearly marked to that effect to be included on the Challenge’s online “Partnership Platform” web page (http://wcrp-climate.org/partnership-platform):

 CONFIDENTIALITY

-Note that the executive summary will be made public on the Competition home page.
+Note that a team’s Executive Summary (i.e., Section 7 of this document) will be made public on the Competition home page.
 The Organizers reserve the right to make public other selected aspects of the Team’s application for the purpose of public description of the competition and its competitors.
 This right does not extend to any passages explicitly marked as confidential in this application form.
 Passages are considered marked as confidential when set in red text color or within embracing “CONFIDENTIAL” text marks.
 The Organizers encourage all Teams to uphold these conventions throughout all written communication between the Team and Organizers.

 LIABILITY